picozzimichele/picozzimichele/README.md

 Always open to new ideas and I like to experiment.
 Since I like to work remotely and surf, in my spare time I launched CoworkSurf website https://www.coworksurf.com/ to allow people to find easily remote places with good internet next to amazing surf spots!

+I also love to take pictures check some of them at 📸 https://picozzimichele.com/

 ---

 ### 👾 Languages and Tools